MrWolfZ/clean-architecture-comparison/README.md

 ## Open Points

-- enforce limit on number of entries in list for non-premium users
 - add service for gathering task list statistics in `baseline`
 - adjust `basic` based on `baseline`
   - also remove entity base classes, typed IDs etc.